 Energy assessments for new dwellings

-An energy assessment predicts how much energy would be required to cool and heat a dwelling to maintain its comfort over a year, based on the thermal performance of its building shell.
-It currently only deals with the thermal performance of the building, and does not include energy use from its fixtures and appliances (e.g. air conditioners and fridges).
+An energy assessment predicts how much energy would be required to cool and heat a dwelling to maintain its comfort over a year, based on the thermal performance of its building shell (i.e. roof, walls, windows and floors).

 The 2 most common energy assessment methods used for residential buildings (houses and units) are:

-• deemed-to-satisfy (DTS) – using the more prescriptive provisions of the National Construction Code (through the Building Code of Australia—Volume Two).
+- deemed to satisfy (DTS) elemental provisions – using the more prescriptive provisions of the National Construction Code 2022 (through the Building Code of Australia—Volumes 1 and 2).

 Other energy assessment options are: